oroinc/documentation/user/back-office/system/integrations/openapi-specifications/index.rst

 OpenAPI Specifications Management
 =================================

+.. note:: This feature is available as of OroCommerce version 5.1.8.

 This section describes how to create and manage OpenAPI specifications for different types of REST APIs provided by Oro applications.